h4ck3rm1k3/db-docs/mongo/index.md

   res = birthdayCollection.Find()

-  var birthdays []Birthday
+  var birthday []Birthday

-  // Query all results and fill the birthdays variable with them. err = res.All(&birthdays)
+  // Query all results and fill the birthday variable with them. err = res.All(&birthday)

   if err != nil {
     log.Fatalf("res.All(): %q\n", err)
   }

   // Printing to stdout.
-  for _, birthday := range birthdays {
+  for _, birthday := range birthday {
     fmt.Printf("%s was born in %s.\n", birthday.Name, birthday.Born.Format("January 2, 2006"))
   }